 Not all items are shown for all records.
-For example, the role is not displayed for logon and logoff records.
+For example, the role is not displayed for logon and logoff records and the Previous and Current values for a password change are left blank.

 To export audit log records:

 1. Select a time period from the Export range list.